-Certain laws and regulations relating to drug development require us to test our product candidates on animals before initiating clinical trials involving humans.
-Animal testing activities have been the subject of controversy and adverse publicity.
+Certain laws and regulations relating to drug development require us to test our product candidates in preand nonclinical animals before initiating clinical trials involving humans.
+Pre- and nonclinical animal testing activities have been the subject of controversy and adverse publicity.
 Animal rights groups and other organizations and individuals have attempted to stop animal testing activities by pressing for legislation and regulation in these areas and by disrupting these activities through protests and other means.
 To the extent the activities of these groups are successful, our research and development activities may be interrupted or delayed.
+In addition, there is a constrained supply of some types of animals for research and nonclinical studies which has arisen as a consequence of the COVID-19 pandemic.
+This reduction in supply and the prioritization for COVID-19 related studies have severely restricted the availability of some types of animals for other pharmaceutical development programs, and has the potential to significantly delay the nonclinical toxicology and developmental and reproductive toxicity studies.